cypress-io/cypress-documentation/source/api/commands/task.md

 Cypress.config('taskTimeout') // => 30000
 ```

-## Set timeout in the test declaration
+## Set timeout in the test options

-You can configure the `cy.task()` timeout within a suite or test by passing the new configuration value as a second argument within the {% url "test declaration" configuration#Test-Declaration %}.
+You can configure the `cy.task()` timeout within a suite or test by passing the new configuration value within the {% url "test options" configuration#Test-Options %}.

 This will set the timeout throughout the duration of the tests, then return it to the default `taskTimeout` when complete.